ShippingEasy/bizness/README.md

 # Bizness

-Get your bizness right and organize your business logic into operations.
+Get your bizness right and organize your business logic into operations and policies.

 ## Installation